The Most Scenic East Coast Cities to Visit

 Tennessee

-The snow-capped mountains are stunning, the serene, lush forests, historic homes, wildflowers, and vast camping grounds make this place a popular destination for travelers.
-Be sure to take on a hike on one of the many trails in the park and explore wonderful waterfalls, rivers, and landscapes.
+The snow-capped mountains are stunning, and the serene, lush forests, historic homes, wildflowers, and vast camping grounds make this place a popular destination for travelers.
+Be sure to take a hike on one of the many trails in the park and explore wonderful waterfalls, rivers, and landscapes.
 There are black bears in the park, so be attentive.
-Remember they are in their natural habitat, and you are the intruder here.
+Remember, they are in their natural habitat, and you are the intruder here.

 New York City, New York

 If you want to have an outstanding view of the city, head over to the One Trade Center Building.
-The observation deck on the 101 floor offers you mind-blowing all-round views of the whole city.
+The observation deck on the 101st floor offers you mind-blowing all-round views of the whole city.

 Orlando, Florida

 Orlando is the home of the infamous Walt Disney Studios.
 A visit to this town would not be complete without taking your kids to the theme parks at the Walt Disney Studios or Universal Studios.
 There are no shortages of theme parks, water parks, museums, historical places, and bursting shopping complexes to explore.
-Kids will love exploring the LEGOLAND resort where they get to play with all kinds of Legos.
+Kids will love exploring the LEGOLAND resort, where they get to play with all kinds of Legos.

 Miami, Florida

-Florida cities are full of wonder and lots of attractions.
+Florida cities are full of wonders and lots of attractions.
 Miami is one of the most prolific, popular, and sunny cities in Florida.
 Miami Beach is an amazing place to visit and enjoy swimming and surfing with your kids.
 There are other attractions you should not miss during your stay here.
 For instance, Zoo Miami has more than 3,000 animals and over 1,000 tree species, spanning almost 750 acres of land.
 You can always catch a festival or a street performance on the streets of Miami at any given time of the year.

 Roanoke, Virginia

-Another attraction in Roanoke Include Mill Mountain Park, a 568-acre property that contains numerous hiking and biking trails.
+Another attraction in Roanoke is Mill Mountain Park, a 568-acre property that contains numerous hiking and biking trails.
 The Carvins Cove Natural Reserve will offer you the opportunity to take stunning photos.
 You can also do some fishing and snorkeling on the reservoir inside the Carvins Cove Reserve.
-Kayaking lovers can head over to the Smith Mountain Lake, a 21,000-acre piece that is a great ground for fishing and water sports.
+Kayaking lovers can head over to Smith Mountain Lake, a 21,000-acre piece that is a great ground for fishing and water sports.

 Washington DC